nautechsystems/nautilus_trader/docs/user_guide/orders.md

 ### Display Quantity
 The `display_qty` specifies the portion of a _Limit_ order which is displayed on the public limit order book.
 These are also known as iceberg orders as there is a visible portion to be displayed, with more quantity which is hidden.
-Specifying a display quantity of zero is also equivalent to marking an order as `hidden`, and this will be the inferred instruction for those exchanges where the display quantity is a binary all, or none (hidden).
+Specifying a display quantity of zero is also equivalent to marking an order as `hidden`.

 ### Trigger Type
 Also known as [trigger method](https://guides.interactivebrokers.com/tws/usersguidebook/configuretws/modify_the_stop_trigger_method.htm)